Lulu-mary/Customer-Support-Ticket-Analysis/README.md

 | Male            | 2896              | 34.2             |
 | Female          | 2887              | 34.1             |
 | Other           | 2686              | 31.7             |
+## 📌 Key Insights
+- The total number of tickets submitted was 8469.
+- More than half of the tickets were unresolved.
+Only 2679 tickets were resolved.
+- The average customer rating was 3.0.
+- The average time taken to resolve the ticket was 00:03:27.
+- The most common issue type reported was Refund Request, and the least reported type was Billing Inquiry.
+- 2143 tickets were submitted through Email, making it the most used channel.
+- Though tickets of medium priority were the most submitted, tickets of critical priority had the most resolved tickets.
+Tickets were resolved in order of priority, with critical topping the list with a percentage of 34.10%.
+- The top 5 products with the most tickets, in descending order of magnitude, are: Canon EOS, GoPro Hero, Nest Thermostat, Amazon Echo, and Philips Hue Lights.
+- The most common issue type reported for each of these products is: product inquiry for Canon EOS, technical issue for GoPro Hero, product inquiry for Nest Thermostat, refund request for Amazon Echo, and cancellation request for Philips Hue Lights.
+-  19.3% of tickets were submitted by customers aged 46-55 years, making them the customers with the most complaints.